 Young people in the district of Suffolk Coastal are being urged to become fearless in the fight against crime following the roll-out of a service for the county.[27 January 2014]

-Fearless.org was launched nationally in April 2010 and is a new website by the independent charity Crimestoppers where young people can get information about crimes that affect them.
-It also gives them the opportunity to pass on information about crime 100% anonymously.
-It is now being officially launched in Suffolk Coastal with the support of Suffolk Coastal’s Community Safety Partnership and Local Strategic Partnership.
+Fearless.org was launched nationally in April 2010 and is a website by the independent charity Crimestoppers where young people can get information about crimes that affect them.
+It also gives them the opportunity to pass on information about crime 100% anonymously – a unique service not offered anywhere else.

-Two events are being held to launch Fearless.org at Felixstowe Academy and Leiston High School in the next few weeks.
-The events will include an interactive theatre performance and workshops by The Solomon Theatre and a talk by Fearless youth workers.
+The events will include an interactive theatre performance and workshops by The Solomon Theatre, plus a talk by Fearless youth workers.

 She continued: “We want to reassure young people that information they give to Fearless.org about crime is taken seriously and that they have nothing to fear by contacting the charity.
 When someone contacts us we do not ask for their name or take any personal details.
 We do not trace calls/IP addresses and we do not record our calls.
 Those who give information do not have to give a statement to Police or go to court.
-In the 24 years that Crimestoppers has been running we have never revealed anyone’s identity”.
+We have never broken our promise of anonymity or revealed anyone’s identity”.

 Mary Neale, Chair of Suffolk Coastal Community Safety Partnership and the district council’s community safety portfolio holder, added: “This is a really good partnership developed with the local authorities, Crimestoppers, Police and local schools”.

 “We know how disconnected young people can feel and gaining information directly from them will enable us, the Police and a range of other agencies to better understand, and therefore better respond to, the issues that young people face”.